-Green coffee beans and weight loss
+- Green coffee bean extract for weight loss

-Green coffee beans and metabolic rate
+- Green coffee beans and appetite

 In one study, a single dose of 100 mg caffeine increased the resting metabolic rate of both lean and obese volunteers by 3% to 4% over 150 minutes, as well as increasing the amount of heat they generated (diet-induced thermogenesis).
 Repeated caffeine doses of 100 mg every 2 hours for 12 hours increased their energy expenditure by between 8% and 11% during that period.
 The overall result was that the lean individuals burned an additional 150 kcals energy, while the obese volunteers burned an additional 79kcals.

 In another study, 12 healthy males drank 150 ml decaffeinated coffee (containing CGAs), with or without 200mg added caffeine.
 Their resting metabolic rate, skin and core body temperatures were monitored over the following 3 hours.
 Caffeine ingestion had an immediate, significant effect in boosting their metabolic rate by an average of 7% which was sustained for at least the following testing period of 3 hours.
 Internal and skin temperature increased with both the decaffeinated and caffeinated coffee, but was greater after consuming caffeine.

 Decaffeinated coffee bean extracts are available if you prefer to avoid the stimulating effect of caffeine which can keep you awake at night, and will still boost weight loss due to the presence of chlorogenic acids (CGA).

 Green coffee bean extract and CGA

 Normal roasted coffee beans contain little, if any CGA, as roasting destroys coffee bean chlorogenic acids so their level halves within 12 minutes and disappears after 20 minutes.
 For optimum weight loss benefits, over and above the effects of caffeine, it’s therefore important to use green coffee bean extract.